 Water is a critical element for all life on Earth.
-Whether it is flowing through Beaver Lake or passing over a rocky outcrop on its way into the headwaters of the Colquitz River, water, or lack there of, shapes our landscapes and the ecosystems that have evolved there.
-The District is home to a number of important freshwater and marine ecosystems which provide habitat for aquatic life and for terrestrial life that rely on this valuable resource.
+Whether it is flowing through Beaver Lake or passing over a rocky outcrop on its way into the headwaters of the Colquitz River, water shapes our landscapes and the ecosystems that have evolved there.
+The District is home to a wealth of freshwater and marine ecosystems which provide habitat for aquatic life and for terrestrial life that rely on this valuable resource.
 Aquatic ecosystems range in scale from small, ephemeral wetlands and seasonally flooded fields to lakes and rivers that meander through urban areas.
 These water systems support some of the highest levels of biodiversity in the region and are among the most susceptible to change.
-The importance of water in Saanich is highlighted by the WSÁNEĆ concept of ÁTOL, NUEL, mutual respect for the rights of others with life, including water.
+The importance of water in Saanich is highlighted by the WSÁNEĆ concept of ÁTOL, mutual respect for the rights of others with life, including water.